 The GDPR identifies certain legal grounds basis which cross-border data transfer becomes compliant.

 For Aritic’s EU customers these requisites should not change anything as Aritic’s Privacy Shield certification is already in line with them.

 To whom does the GDPR apply?

-It is advisable that a legal profession is sought to gain an understanding or one’s compliance requirements.
-But to put it simply, GDPR should apply to anyone (organization or individual) dealing with the data of EU citizens.
-Even if the processing of the data is as minimal as the storage, say for example of email addresses, if these addresses belong to EU citizen then that individual will need to comply with the regulation of GDPR.
+It is advisable that a legal professional is sought to gain an understanding of one’s compliance requirements.
+But to put it simply, GDPR compliance should apply to anyone (organization or individual) dealing with the data of EU citizens.
+Even if the processing of the data is as minimal as the storage, say for example of email addresses, if these addresses belong to EU citizens then that individual will need to comply with the regulation of GDPR.